 Strengthening demand forecasting and planning to better respond to future service and placement needs.

-The FCAV supports all five recommendations and considers their implementation critical to strengthening placement capacity, improving outcomes for children and young people in care, and ensuring foster and kinship carers receive the support they need to continue providing stable, quality care.
+FCAV supports all five recommendations and considers their implementation critical to strengthening placement capacity, improving outcomes for children and young people in care, and ensuring carers receive the support they need to continue providing stable, quality care.